akshayjagtap1358/MVC-Shopping-Appication/README.md

 Easy to understand concepts for begginers as well as intermediates.

-Note: Run the shared script on sql in order to access the database in application
+Note: Import the shared database in sql in order to access the database in application